tzebrowski/ObdMetrics/README.md

 //Create an instance of DataCollector that receives the OBD Metrics var collector = new DataCollector();

-//Create an instance of the Mode 22 Workflow var workflow = SimpleWorkflowFactory.getMode22Workflow(collector);
+//Create an instance of the service 22 Workflow var workflow = SimpleWorkflowFactory.getMode22Workflow(collector);

 //Query for specified PID's like RPM